-Fewer than half of Canadians have a will, and many of them say it’s because they don’t know where to start, according to a recent survey by Ipsos for RBC Wealth Management.
+Fewer than half of Canadians have a Will, and many of them say it’s because they don’t know where to start, according to a 2022 survey by Ipsos for RBC Wealth Management.

-When actor Anne Heche died after a car accident this past August without a will, it fell to her 20-year-old son to file a petition in a Los Angeles court, leaving it to the judges to decide whether to designate him as administrator of her estate.
+When actor Anne Heche died after a car accident in August 2022 without a Will, it fell to her 20-year-old son to file a petition in a Los Angeles court, leaving it to the judges to decide whether to designate him as administrator of her estate.

-Prince, as the artist was generally known, died in 2016, leaving an estate valued at US$156-million, but no will.
+Prince, as the artist was generally known, died in 2016, leaving an estate valued at US$156 million, but no Will.
 He had been divorced twice and he had numerous siblings and half-siblings.
 No one knows how much he intended to leave to whom.
-“I think there were something like 42 people who came forward with claims at the time,” Ms. Kaufman says.
+“I think there were something like 42 people who came forward with claims at the time,” Kaufman says.

-“Without a will, any inheritance the children receive would become 100-per-cent available the moment they reach the age of majority, but most people would want there to be a plan,” Ms. Kaufman says.
+“Without a Will, any inheritance the children receive would become 100 percent available the moment they reach the age of majority, but most people would want there to be a plan,” Kaufman says.

-Ipsos conducted the survey among 2,001 Canadians from April 22 to April 25 this year.
-It is considered accurate to within plus or minus 2.5 percentage points, 19 times out of 20, representing what the results would have been if all working Canadian adults been surveyed.
+Ipsos conducted the survey among 2,001 Canadians from April 22, 2022, to April 25, 2022.
+It is considered accurate to within plus or minus 2.5 percentage points, 19 times out of 20, representing what the results would have been if all working Canadian adults had been surveyed.

-The research shows that 70 per cent of Canadians between ages 18 and 24 do not have a will, Ms. Kaufman says.
+The research shows that 70 percent of Canadians between ages 18 and 24 do not have a Will, Kaufman says.

-Not having a will can also put up roadblocks to outcomes those Canadians hoped to achieve, Ms. Kaufman notes.
-“We found that 53 per cent of people in the 18 to 34-year-old age group want to leave some funds to charity.
-Without a will, there’s no way they can ensure that their estate can do any charitable giving.”
+Not having a Will can also put up roadblocks to outcomes those Canadians hoped to achieve, Kaufman notes.
+“We found that 53 percent of people in the 18- to 34-year-old age group want to leave some funds to charity.
+Without a Will, there’s no way they can ensure that their estate can do any charitable giving.”

-Wills and estate plans do not need to be complicated, Ms. Kaufman says.
-RBC offers a free Will Planning Guide to help people get started, and it can connect people with the right professionals to get a will done.
+Wills and estate plans do not need to be complicated, Kaufman says.
+RBC offers a free Will Planning Guide to help people get started, and it can connect people with the right professionals to get a Will done.

-The courts held both wills valid, Ms. Kaufman says.
+The courts held both Wills valid, Kaufman says.

 These are some of the findings of an Ipsos survey conducted April 22 – April 25, 2022 on behalf of RBC Royal Trust.
 For this survey, a sample of 2001 Canadians ages 18+ was surveyed online.
 Quotas and weighting were employed to ensure that the sample’s composition reflects that of the Canadian population according to census parameters.
 The precision of Ipsos online polls is measured using a credibility interval.
 In this case, the poll is accurate to within ± 2.5 percentage points, 19 times out of 20, of what the results would have been had all Canadians working adults been surveyed.